 6. 50.1% of Traffic on Average Still Comes from Organic Search

-If you’re a blogger that’s been wondering if you HAVE to run ads to succeed, you’ll be happy to learn about BrightEdge discovered.
+If you’re a blogger that’s been wondering if you HAVE to run ads to succeed, you’ll be happy to learn about what BrightEdge discovered.

-On average, half of online traffic comes from organic search.
+On average, HALF of online traffic comes from organic search.